-and both the upper bound projection line and the lower bound projection line were taken and added to the population history chart.
-These projections indicated that a continued decrease in Hartford's total population would take place.
+The graph entitled population history and projects, 1900-2030 shows population projections computed by HMA using four different least regression analysis methodologies. squares Census population data from 1960 to 2000 was used to project Hartford's population out to the year 2030.
+These four methodologies produced a very narrow range of population projections, and both the upper bound projection line and the lower bound projection line were taken and added to the population history chart.
+These projections indicate a continued decrease in Hartford's total population, which would slip below 100,000 people by 2030.
 However, the trend in Hartford's annual estimated population since the 2000 Census, as provided by the U.S. Census Bureau, has been one of slightly increasing population.
 Using simple "straight line" projections with only the most recent estimated population data indicates that Hartford's population would stabilize at roughly 126,000 by 2030.

 Both the State of Connecticut Department of Public Health and the U.S. Census Bureau provide annual estimates for the population of Connecticut's cities and towns.
 These two sources of population estimates appear to agree that the City of Hartford's population has remained relatively stable since the 2000 Census, and may possibly be increasing by a small amount.
+Table

-The table entitled "Annual Population Estimates, 2001-2007" illustrates these statistics.
+IV-1 illustrates these statistics.
 It should be noted that the 2005-2007 ACS has Hartford's population estimated at 118,655, with a margin of error of +/- 2,824 people.

 The State of Connecticut Department of Transportation completed a set of population projections for Connecticut's cities and towns in 2001 based upon data from the 2000 Census.
 This data is used for land use and transportation planning purposes, and includes the years 2010, 2020 and 2025.
 These projections indicate that Hartford's population is expected to experience only minor fluctuations over the next twenty years.
-The table entitled "Population History and Projections, 1900-2030" provides this data in greater detail.
+Table IV-2 provides this data in greater detail.